 1974: Germany-Holland 2-1

 In 1974 Cruijff headed the most legendary match Holland has ever played.
 It was the finales of the World Championship against West-Germany.
 Holland lost.
-It was a traumatic experience that is still felt every time Holland play Germany.
+It was a traumatic experience that is still felt every time Holland plays Germany.

 Later on, Cruijff became a famous football trainer, putting together the famous Dream Team of FC Barcelona.
 In The Netherlands (and also in Spain), Johan Cruijff is also known for his one-liners.
 His self-invented expressions are profound and totally useless at the same time.

 Marco van Basten and Ruud Gullit

 Other famous Dutch football players are Marco van Basten and Ruud Gullit.
-They starred in the famous team of 1988, when Holland became European Champion in West-Germany.
-Van Basten’s goal against the Sovjet-Union during the finals is one of the most memorable ever.
+They starred in the famous team of 1988 when Holland became European Champion in West-Germany.
+Van Basten’s goal against the Soviet-Union during the finals is one of the most memorable ever.

 2. Vincent van Gogh